CommandPost/CommandPost-Website/docs/api-references/commandpost/cp.apple.finalcutpro.inspector.color.CorrectionsBar.md

 # cp.apple.finalcutpro.inspector.color.CorrectionsBar

-The Correction selection/management bar at the top of the ColorInspector
+The Correction selection/management bar at the top of the ColorInspector.

 Requires Final Cut Pro 10.4 or later.

+Color Adjustments requires Final Cut Pro 10.6.6 or later.

 ---